Claim: A man sneaked his way onto one of the Titanic‘s lifeboats by donning women’s dress.

 I was crying.
 There was a woman in the boat, and she had thrown her shawl over me, and she told me to stay in there.
 Then they did not see me, and the boat was lowered down into the water, and we rowed away out from the steamer.

 The men that were in the boat at first fought, and would not get out, but the officers drew their revolvers, and fired shots over our heads, and then the men got out.
 When the boat was ready, we were lowered down into the water and rowed away out from the steamer.
-We were only about 15 minutes out when she sank.
+We were only about

 (Either way, contrary to Lowe’s testimony, Buckley only had a shawl over his head; he had not donned “skirts” to disguise himself as a woman.)